typehut/eslint-plugin/docs/rules/group-exports.md

 # @typehut/group-exports
 > Reports when named exports are not grouped together in a single export declaration or when multiple assignments to CommonJS module.exports or exports object are present in a single file
+> - ⭐️ This rule is included in `plugin:@typehut/recommended` preset.
+> - ✒️ The `--fix` option on the [command line](https://eslint.org/docs/user-guide/command-line-interface#fixing-problems) can automatically fix some of the problems reported by this rule.

+> Reports when named exports are not grouped together in a single export declaration or when multiple assignments to CommonJS module.exports or exports object are present in a single file
 >